syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Working-with-SfSpreadsheet.md

 ## Setting the CellValue at Runtime

-In SfSpreadsheet, to update the cell value programmatically, **SetCellValue** method of SpreadsheetGrid should be invoked and then invalidate that cell to update the view.
+In SfSpreadsheet, to update the cell value and formula programmatically, **SetCellValue** method of SpreadsheetGrid should be invoked and then invalidate that cell to update the view.

 {% tabs %}
 {% highlight c# %}